DuskFangs/Dusk-s-Kritical/README.md

 For Example :

 ```
-Critical Chance = 140%
+Critical Chance = 140%.

-Hyper Crit Chance = Critical Chance - 100%   ---->    Hyper Crit Chance = 40%
+Hyper Crit Chance = Critical Chance - 100%   ---->    Hyper Crit Chance = 40%.

-So you have 40% Chance To Deal A Hyper Crit
+So you have 40% Chance To Deal A Hyper Crit.
 ```

-### Hyper Crits Deal **Double** The Amount Of Normal Crits
+Hyper Crits Deal Damage **Double** The Amount Of Normal Crits.